vuejs/awesome-vue/README.md

   - [vue-materialize](https://github.com/paulpflug/vue-materialize): materializeCss styles and animations for some of [vue-comps](https://github.com/vue-comps)
   - [vue-waves](https://github.com/Teddy-Zhu/vue-waves):Click effect inspired by Google's Material Design ,the vue version By @Teddy-Zhu
   - [vue-table] (https://github.com/ratiw/vue-table): component that will automatically request (JSON) data from the server and display them nicely in html table with swappable/extensible pagination component.
 By @ratiw
+  - [fire-select] (https://github.com/firework/fire-select): Vue component that transforms overwhelming select boxes into something fancy, simple and user-friendly.
+It is similar to Selectize, Chosen, Select2, etc.

 - #### i18n

   - [vue-i18n](https://github.com/kazupon/vue-i18n): Internationalization plugin.